galina-p-tuwien/digital_guidelines/README.md

 ![UC4 Re-calculations](UC4/UCx4_7.png)
 *Fig.UC1.7.
 Adding a calculation to fulfil a condition attached to the SECTION template element.*

+The final result of the model’s adaptation to the guideline is shown in Fig.UC1.8.
+It involves four instantiations of type ELEMENT, **layer 1**, **layer 2**, **environment out**, and **environment in**, including all relationships to already existing instances.
+In addition to that, all relevant instances and attributes have been annotated, and two conversion procedures have been defined.

 ![UC4 Final Model](UC4/UCx4_8.png)
 *Fig.UC1.8.
 The final result of applying the template.*